AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

 ### Form data model HTTP client configuration to optimize performance {#fdm-http-client-config}

 [!DNL Experience Manager Forms] form data model when integrating with RESTful web services as the data source now includes HTTP client configurations for performance optimization.
+See [Configure data sources](../../help/forms/using/configure-data-sources.md#fdm-http-client-configuration).

 ### Availability of Reset Option for each component in the Layout mode {#reset-option-layout-mode}

 You can now use the reset option for each component in Layout mode of an adaptive form.
 When you define a multicolumn layout for a panel, you can use this feature to reset individual components within the panel.
+See [Use layout mode to resize components](../../help/forms/using/resize-using-layout-mode.md#resize-components).

 ## Key features in previous [!DNL Experience Manager] 6.5 Service Packs {#key-features-previous-service-packs}